atreyasha/dotfiles/docs/develop.md

         1.  testing might be difficult

+    3.  add testing to `git-hooks` scripts

 14. Generic management

+    1.  try to reduce hard-coding in workflows overall -\> if possible try to make things inferred

-    1.  think about whether three repos should be set up in environmental variables instead of hard-coded
+    2.  think about whether three repos should be set up in environmental variables instead of hard-coded

-    2.  improve parsing of `fold-stow` in `dotfiles` and `privates`
+    3.  improve parsing of `fold-stow` in `dotfiles` and `privates`

         1.  improve parser by defining default commands to prevent wrong usage

         2.  provide CLI options to overwrite options

-    3.  consider adding more dotfiles to forced stow category, especially those where files get actively overwritten -\> for example GTK
+    4.  consider adding more dotfiles to forced stow category, especially those where files get actively overwritten -\> for example GTK

-    4.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes -\> eg. `spacemacs` latex layer modified files
+    5.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes -\> eg. `spacemacs` latex layer modified files